Mahashraman: The Tri-Nation Ahimsa Yatra (2014-2022)

-The closing ceremony of the Ahimsa Yatra which has been going on for the last eight years under the leadership of Rashtra Sant Acharya Shri Mahashraman was held in Delhi on 27 March 2022 at Talkatora Stadium, in which many saints, Union Ministers, MPs, litterateurs, journalists, Social workers and non-violence workers participated.
+The closing ceremony of the Ahimsa Yatra which has been going on for the last eight years under the leadership of Acharya Mahashraman was held in Delhi on 27 March 2022 at Talkatora Stadium, in which many saints, Union Ministers, MPs, litterateurs, journalists, Social workers and non-violence workers participated.

 On this occasion, the Prime Minister of India Shri Narendra Modi virtually addressed the "Ahimsa Yatra Sampannata Samaroh Karyakram" virtually and congratulated for completing the 18,000-kilometer "padyatra" in three countries.

 His full speech of 11 minutes and 5 seconds can be found on, PM Narendra Modi's Address at Ahimsa Yatra Sampannah Samaroh Karyakram and English rendering of PM’s address at Ahimsa Yatra Sampannata Samaroh Karyakram.

-In his speech, The Prime Minister recalled the centuries-old tradition of Indian saints "चरैवेति–चरैवेति" that "emphasizes constant movement".The Prime Minister lauded the Acharya for expanding the tradition of "Vasudhaiva Kutumbakam" and propagating the mantra of ‘Ek Bharat Shreshtha Bharat’ as a spiritual pledge.
-He also recalled his long association with the "Shwetambara Terapanth" and his earlier statement that “ Ye Terapanth hain, Ye Mera Panth hain" ("This Terapanth is My Path (way of life)).
+In his speech, The Prime Minister recalled the centuries-old tradition of Indian saints "चरैवेति–चरैवेति" that "emphasizes constant movement".
+The Prime Minister lauded the Acharya for expanding the tradition of "Vasudhaiva Kutumbakam" and propagating the mantra of ‘Ek Bharat Shreshtha Bharat’ as a spiritual pledge.
+He also recalled his long association with the "Shwetambara Terapanth" and his earlier statement that “Ye Terapanth hain, Ye Mera Panth hain" ("This Terapanth is My Path (way of life)).
 He emphasized the importance of the Ahimsa Yatra that started from the Red Fort in 2014 and noted the coincidence that he himself started his new journey as Prime Minister of India in the same year.
 He said real self-realization is possible only in the absence of any kind of addiction.
 He noted that lakhs and lakhs of people took up the resolution of de-addiction in the Ahimsa Yatra.
 He further said that when there is a realization of the Self, only then the "स्वयं में सर्वम्" is realized.
 Only then do we realize our duties for charity by rising above selfishness.

 Successor to Acharya Mahapragya

 In the year Vikram samavat 2054 Aashadha Badi Teej (23.
-June 1997) Ganadhipathi Gurudev Tulsi unexpectedly expired at Gangashahar in Terapanth Sabha Bhavan.
-As a result, Acharya Mahapragyaji announced the post of Yuvacharya, in the year Vikaram samvat 2054 Bhaadrva Shukla Baaras (14 September 1997) in the presence of about fifty thousand people.
-Gurudev announced the name of Mahashraman as the next successor of Terapanth.
+June 1997) Acharya Tulsi died at Gangashahar in Terapanth Sabha Bhavan.
+As a result, Acharya Mahapragya announced the post of Yuvacharya, in the year Vikaram samvat 2054 Bhaadrva Shukla Baaras (14 September 1997) in the presence of about fifty thousand people.
+He announced the name of Mahashraman as the next successor of Terapanth.
 He was appointed as Yuvacharya of Terapanth.
 This was appreciated by all the people.
 At that time, his age was 35.

 On 9.
-May 2010, Acharya Shri Mahapragya Ji expired in Sardarshahar.
-Yuvacharya Shri Mahashramana was announced as the 11 Acharya of Terapanth sect.
+May 2010, Mahapragya died in Sardarshahar.
+Mahashramana was announced as the 11 Acharya of Terapanth sect.
 On 23 rd of May 2010, he enthroned officially the post of Acharya amidst a huge audience in Gandhi Vidya Mandir of Sardarshahar.